tujit/tujit/README.md

-### Hi, I'm Tujit!
+#### Hi, I'm Tujit!

-I am a software developer with a strong focus on Full-Stack Development and Cloud Computing.
+A software developer with experience in full-stack development and cloud computing.
 I'm also an AI/ML and cybersecurity enthusiast.

 - 🌱 Currently exploring **Elixir**
 - 👨‍💻 Working on **Nothing**

-## Skills & Tools
+### Skills & Tools

 **Languages:** Golang, JavaScript, Node.js, PHP, Elixir, SQL